 Cover an infant’s mouth and nose with your mouth to deliver rescue breaths.

-Because an infant’s face is so small, it would be difficult to cover their mouth with your mouth while pinching their nose.
+Because an infant’s face is so small, it is difficult to cover their mouth with your mouth while pinching their nose.
 As such, when performing CPR on an infant, you should cover their mouth and nose with your own mouth, creating a seal that allows you to perform rescue breaths.

 Rescue breaths for an infant should be extra gentle.